donguyenc/simple-react-native-video-player/README.md

 ## Features
 Play/Pause functionality: You can start and stop the video playback at any time with the play and pause buttons.
 Seek functionality: You can seek through the video timeline by dragging the progress bar to any point in the video.
-Assume user can play only 1 video
+Assume user can play only 1 video.
-No other features are supported
+No other features are supported.

 ## Requirements
 React native.
-yarn
+yarn.

 ## Clone or download the repository to your local machine.
-yarn
+yarn.
-yarn run ios
+yarn run ios.